hannahchan/Scaffold.Service/Docs/VisualStudioCode.md

 ## Workspace Settings ##

-By default, this project doesn't include any Workspace Settings for vscode.
+Workspace Settings in vscode are shared vscode settings in a project.
 Please feel free to add them if it benefits the project.